Do I really need professional product training?

 Professionally designed training content can be your competitive advantage.
 Software can be costly in terms of time and money to deploy and being able to offer your customers a comprehensive training programme could be the difference between them signing on the line or not.

-Product Trainer and Training Consultant by trade, I’m an experienced technical communicator and instructional designer who really enjoys working with tech and tech companies.
+I’m an experienced instructional designer and technical communicator who really enjoys working with tech and tech companies.

-I’ve worked with small two-person startups up to 100,000 employee corporations and I’ve found the most rewarding businesses to work with are startups in their growth stages.
+I’ve worked with small two-person startups up to 100,000 employee corporations and in thios time I’ve learnt that the problems they experience are very similar.
+They just differ on scale and budget.

 I’ve been working in the industry for over 20 years and have learnt a lot from each of my previous projects.
 In addition to my Product Training work I also used to teach Public Relations and I’m a full member of the Chartered Institute of Public Relations.

-By bringing communications expertise together with Instructional Design and technical experience I bring a balanced professional approach to product training.
+By bringing communications expertise together with instructional design and my technical experience I bring a balanced professional approach to my work.

-And now I bring that expertise to support tech startups scale their customer enablement (AKA TRAINING).
+And now I bring that expertise to support businesses scale their training, learning and development projects.

 “David is a great example of an excellent professional…He takes a no nonsense approach to project management, whilst constantly innovating and encouraging new ideas.
 I would highly recommend David to develop and support your teams and business.”